ndsev/zserio/compiler/extensions/java/README.md

 For an **API documentation** see the [Java Runtime Library](https://zserio.org/doc/runtime/latest/java).

+## Supported Java Version

+Zserio Java generator supports the Java SE 8 (LTS).

+Although newer Java versions are not tested, they should work as well as long as they are backward compatible.

 ## Compatibility check

 Java generator honors the `zserio_compatibility_version` specified in the schema.
 However note that only